 The NHTI-Concord's Community College Professional Certificate of Dental Assisting is awarded to those who successfully complete and prove competence in all program requirements.
 Therefore, the student must demonstrate the knowledge, skills and behaviors deemed essential for the practice of dental assisting.
 The following technical standards describe the essential skills a student must possess in the areas of intellect, sensory function, communication, fine and gross motor function and behavior.

-Applicants must be in good physical and mental health in order to qualify for the program.
 In order to assume the responsibilities and perform the duties of a dental assistant, individuals must be able to satisfactorily possess the following: